 - Teach others these principles and encourage further understanding and application.

 Students gather in small groups with guidance from trained staff or volunteers weekly to dig deeper into the word of God.
 The Campus Bible Study is aimed at getting student leaders to study through books of the bible and equipping them to be able to do the same to other students, as Paul says in 2 Timothy2:2

 And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.
 Rooted offers a real opportunity for growth to leaders as they study and understand their Bibles

-These Bible studies are currently taking place at Makerere University.
-They will start soon at Makerere University Business School and Mulago School of Nursing.
+These Bible studies are currently taking place at Makerere University and Makerere University Business School.
+We will soon start one at Mulago School of Nursing.

 If you would like to start Rooted on your university campus get in touch with us at firstname.lastname@example.org

 2. Alive & Active National Conference, Area bible seminars, and Regional Conference

 With the help of students, Partners, and volunteers, we mobilize students to come together to learn from biblically faithful preachers/teachers, who teach faithfully with clarity and relevance.
 These demonstrate to students faithful bible handling, they show students how the Bible speaks to current issues in the society like politics, social concerns, and much more, they show how the bible answers their questions and challenges in their spiritual walk.
 This is done through;

 This is a 5-day residential university student leaders conference in partnership with FOCUS Uganda, ACFAR, and other like-minded organizations.
 We gather about 200 university student leaders from around Uganda and beyond every other year for a week of teaching to acquaint them with the Bible and the basics of expository preaching.
 Reputable and faithful church leaders and student workers serve as facilitators and speakers.